Mom, it’s time for the quiz. I’m very excited to report on the James Taylor…

 I had a bad day yesterday, I realized that I made too many grammatical and wording errors in my response to the quiz.

 I didn’t even notice!
-But now that you’ve brought it up, I’ll make an effort to find all your mistakes!
+But now that you’ve pointed it out, I’ll go back and make an effort to find them!

-Maybe your quiz should have a headline “Quiz for grammatical illiterates”… 🙂
+Maybe your quiz should have a sub-heading “Quiz for grammatical illiterates only”… 🙂

 Best regards, Jitka